sadnxssdlm/Bakery-Site/README.md

 # Project Overview
-As part of my training, I completed a project with the following guidelines:
+As part of my training, I completed a project with the following guidelines

-- Requirements
+**Requirements**
 - Navigation bar
 - Main content section: Two rows of four images (desktop format)
 - Description section: